sarsamurmu/zusty/pages/src/docs/general/customization-scss.md

          +--dist
          +--scss
 ```
-Now Open `styles.scss`{.attr} File.
+Now open `styles.scss`{.attr} file.
 We are going to overwrite few values.
 We have to just write those values before importing Zusty.
 Now let's add some custom values to variables.
-You can Grab some Variables from [Here](variables).
+You can grab some variables from [Here](variables).
 ```scss
 $primary-color: #1ABC9C;
 $button-border-radius: 2px;